rocketseat-studies/bootcamp-reactjs-challenges/README.md

 # Challenge Module-01

 This is the **first bootcamp challenge**.
-Where this challenge was developed a **Facebook-style posts feed**.
+Where in this challenge was developed a **Facebook-style posts feed**.
 During development, it was necessary to **develop the components, their styles and configure the ReactJS framework from scratch with the following tools:**

 - Babel
 - Webpack